mapbox/mapbox-ar-unity/README.md

 This represents the radius for which you trust ARKit's positional tracking, relative to the last alignment.
 Think of it as `accuracy`, but for AR position.

+##### AddSynchronizationNodes(Location gpsNode, Vector3 arNode)

+You can think of a synchronization node as a comparison of ARKit and location data.
+You are essentially capturing the position of both "anchors" at the same time.
+We use this information to compute our `Alignment`.

 ### SimpleAutomaticSynchronizationContextBehaviour

 This class is mostly a monobehaviour wrapper around the context itself, which allows you to specify settings in the inspector.
 However, it also has knowledge of when ARAnchors are added, so as to offset the `Alignment` height based on a detected anchor height.